 So far so good, we're covering a new behaviour, with a different response code.

-Now we've been talking to the Team managing the User Service and they tell us that username have a maximum length of 20 characters, also they only allow letters in the username and a blank username is obviously not valid.
+Now we've been talking to the Team managing the User Service and they tell us that username has a maximum length of 20 characters, also they only allow letters in the username and a blank username is obviously not valid.
 Maybe that's something we should add in our contract?

 This is where we get on the slippery slope... it's very tempting to now add 3 scenarios to our contract, something like: